-Our Elastic Cloud product, which runs Elasticsearch and Kibana as a service, has become popular.
-But there’s been some confusion.
-Elastic Cloud and the Amazon Elasticsearch Service are different offerings, and neither is the same as running vanilla Elasticsearch on AWS.
+Our Elasticsearch Service on Elastic Cloud, which runs Elasticsearch and Kibana as a service, has become popular.
+But there's been some confusion.
+Elastic's Elasticsearch Service and the Amazon Elasticsearch Service are different offerings, and neither is the same as running vanilla Elasticsearch on AWS.

 To be very clear, the Amazon Elasticsearch Service is not related to Elastic.
 Elastic does not partner with, participate in, or support, the Amazon Elasticsearch Service.

-Instead, we offer Elastic Cloud, our hosted Elasticsearch, Kibana, and X-Pack service that runs on AWS (and soon on Google Cloud Platform).
+Instead, we offer Elastic Cloud, our platform for hosted Elasticsearch, Kibana, and X-Pack service that runs on AWS and Google Cloud Platform (GCP).
 We also support a variety of customers who self-manage their own clusters on AWS.

-And, again, Elastic Cloud is not the same as the Amazon Elasticsearch Service.
-In fact, we believe Elastic Cloud brings unique value to mission-critical applications, validating the importance of our offering.
+And, again, Elastic's Elasticsearch Service is not the same as the Amazon Elasticsearch Service.
+In fact, we believe our Elastic Cloud platform brings unique value to mission-critical applications, validating the importance of our offering.

 We'd like to explain why.

 Features That Delight with the Projects You Love, Hosted